Sandeep101drj/Credit_Risk_Model/README.md

 ## Objective

 The objective of this project is to build a predictive model that:
-1. Assesses the credit risk of individual borrowers based on various features.
+1. Assess the credit risk of individual borrowers based on various features.
 2. Provide an app with easy-to-use interface for users to input borrower data and receive predictions.
 3. Allow batch processing of credit risk predictions for multiple records via CSV upload.